RPI-CASE/SCOREC_BITCoPT-Python/README.md

 General documentation is in doc/guide.tex.
 There is other documentation in the doc directory.

 ## Dependencies
 There are three main dependencies that may need to be installed: pytz for timezones, solar for solar calculations, and shapely for geometries.
+This code works best with Python 2.x.

 ### Manual Install
 This method of installation has been more successful.